American Splendor (film): Plot

-Joyce is still away on her mission, and a scared and bitter Harvey makes another appearance on the Letterman show.
-He dons an "On Strike Against NBC" shirt and the show goes downhill from there, winding up in chaos.
-Joyce finally returns, but she discovers Harvey's lump.
-Harvey is diagnosed with lymphoma.
-Joyce suggest he make a comic book of the whole thing, but Harvey just wants to die.
-Undeterred, Joyce enlists Fred, an artist, to illustrate the experience.
-Fred brings along his daughter Danielle on their first brainstorming session, and Joyce is smitten with the girl.
-Harvey reluctantly agrees to participate in the comic, and asks Fred to keep bringing Danielle along.
+With Joyce away, Harvey returns to Late Night wearing an "On Strike Against NBC" shirt, causing chaos.
+Joyce returns, discovers Harvey's lump, and he is diagnosed with lymphoma.
+She suggests making a comic book about it, but he resists.
+She enlists Fred, an artist, to illustrate the experience.
+Fred brings his daughter Danielle, whom Joyce adores.
+Harvey reluctantly agrees to participate and asks Fred to keep bringing Danielle.

-Harvey's treatment is traumatic and tumultuous.
-One night, an addled Harvey wonders if he's real or if he is just a character in a comic book, and whether the story will end or continue if he dies.
-In one continuous take, Harvey wanders through a dreamscape, musing about other individuals he finds in the Cleveland telephone book that are also named Harvey Pekar.

-One year later, Harvey and Joyce sign the completed Our Cancer Year.
-Harvey is declared cancer-free.
-They adopt Danielle, and Harvey adjusts to being a parent.
-The real Harvey retires from the VA hospital, and the movie ends with a group hug.
+Harvey's treatment is grueling.
+He questions if he is real or a comic character and ponders the story's end if he dies.
+Harvey dreams of other Harvey Pekars in the phone book.
+A year later, Harvey and Joyce sign the completed Our Cancer Year, and he is declared cancer-free.
+They adopt Danielle, and Harvey adjusts to parenthood.
+The real Harvey retires from the VA hospital, and the staff holds a retirement party where Joyce, Danielle, and Harvey embrace.